openebs/mayastor-docs/reference/upgrade.md

 ## Upgrading Mayastor

-Upgrade to the latest Mayastor version is supported only from 2.1.0 or later.
-To upgrade from a previous version, visit [Manual steps to upgrade Mayastor](manual-steps-to-upgrade-mayastor).
+Mayastor supports seamless upgrades starting with target version 2.1.0 and later, and source versions 2.0.0 and later.
+To upgrade from a previous version(1.0.5 or prior) to 2.1.0 or later, visit [Legacy Upgrade Support](legacy-upgrade).

 ### Supported upgrade paths